Lamden/docs/docs/wallet/accounts_creation.md

 ## Track Account
 Sometimes you may want to track an Account that you don't own.
-This option will allow you to input any Account address and it will show up in your Lamden wallet.
+This option will allow you to input any Account address and it will show up in your Lamden Vault.
 Because you did not add this address with the Private Key, you will not be able to make transactions with this account.

 1. From the left-hand menu select "Accounts"
 2. Click the "Add Accounts" button